neeraj-badam/test/README.md

 MTX Group’s focus on cutting-edge technologies and strategic consulting provides an ideal environment for me to grow as a consultant, take on leadership responsibilities, and contribute to large-scale digital transformation projects.

+What do you know about MTX Group?

+MTX Group is a global technology consulting firm specializing in digital transformation by leveraging cloud computing, AI/ML, and data analytics.
+The company helps businesses improve decision-making, streamline workflows, and enhance customer experiences.
+MTX partners with Google Cloud, Salesforce, and other cutting-edge technologies to provide SaaS-based solutions in industries like healthcare, finance, and public services.
+The Early Career Program is an excellent initiative that focuses on training individuals in business consulting, Salesforce development, and data-driven decision-making, which aligns perfectly with my career aspirations.